benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/7-Events/_index.en.md

   "Entries": [
     {
       "Detail": {
-        "Message": "The Step functions workflow checks if the shop is open and has capacity to serve a new order by invoking a Lambda function that queries the Shop conig service.
+        "Message": "The Step functions workflow checks if the shop is open and has capacity to serve a new order by invoking a Lambda function that queries the Shop config service.
 The shop was not ready, and so a 'not ready' event is emitted to cancel the current order.", "userId.$": "$.detail.userId"
       },
       "DetailType": "OrderProcessor.ShopUnavailable",